ZaidFada231/CS3-DS4002/README.md

    ```
 3. Download and prepare the data:

-   - Go to the `1-data.ipynb` and run the cell to create the combined-df that we use across this github
+   - Go to the `1-data.ipynb` to see HOW we created the combined-df file, however, I decided not to include every individual csv as it would have been too much data
-   - The dataset will be in the `DATA/` folder
+   - The dataset (combined_df) is in the `DATA/` folder

 4. Run the exploratory plots: